soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/enable-mailbox-auditing.md

 - MOE150
 - MET150
 ms.assetid: aaca8987-5b62-458b-9882-c28476a66918
-description: "Mailbox audit logging is turned on by default in Office 365.
-This means that certain actions performed by mailbox owners, delegates, and administrators are automatically logged in the Office 365 audit log, where you can search for activities performed on the mailbox."
+description: "Mailbox audit logging is turned on by default in Microsoft 365.
+This means that certain actions performed by mailbox owners, delegates, and administrators are automatically logged in the audit log, where you can search for activities performed on the mailbox."
 ---

-# Manage default mailbox auditing
+# Manage mailbox auditing

 Starting in January of 2019, mailbox audit logging is being turned on by default for all Microsoft 365 organizations.
 This means that certain actions performed by mailbox owners, delegates, and administrators are automatically logged, and that the corresponding mailbox audit records will be available when you search for them in the audit log.
 Before mailbox auditing was turned on by default, you had to manually enable it for every user mailbox in your organization.